0 hidden charges. 0 forex

 A dividend is a distribution of profits by a corporation to its shareholders.
 When a corporation, or company, earns a profit it can disburse a percentage of the profit as a dividend to shareholders.

-A dividend could come from profit across a number of sources such asL
+A dividend could come from profit across many sources such as:

 • Investment in a domestic company